 Riders: James and Dave (Dave owns this)

 Boots: Burton SLX, Burton Ion and Burton Imperial

 Set Up- Centered 22 inches wide 15 front -15 back.
 Set Back 22 Wide 15 front -6 back.
 Centered 23 inches wide 15 front -15 back.

-On Snow Feel– The flat between the bindings that then leads to a point at the tip/tail and additional edge hold between the feet makes it a semi-stable catch free ride for flat groomers and one footing off the chair.
+On Snow Feel– The flat between the bindings that then leads to a point at the tip/tail and additional edge hold between the feet makes it a semi-stable catch-free ride for flat groomers and one footing off the chair.
 Many flat to rocker boards are more stable than the Rome Tour because it starts to lift the sides after the bindings and then the lifted area increases all the way to the tip/tail.
-As a result it makes it more loose and it feels less like a flat to rocker board and a little more like a continuous rocker board underfoot.
-The 2016 Rome Tour has the lifted sides start earlier/closer to the bindings than older models making it even more loose than before.
-Conversely it’s less catchy than before and very easy to skid a turn or spin out without crashing.
-It’s a versatile ride for those that want to try everything from Jibs to jumps, to pipe to mountain riding.
+As a result, it makes it looser and it feels less like a flat to rocker board and a little more like a continuous rocker board underfoot.
+The 2016 Rome Tour has the lifted sides start earlier/closer to the bindings than older models making it even looser than before.
+Conversely, it’s less catchy than before and very easy to skid a turn or spin out without crashing.
+It’s a versatile ride for those that want to try everything from Jibs to jumps, to the pipe to mountain riding.

 Turn Initiation– The Tour is easy to turn without being twitchy or too easy.
 It can handle short radius turns very well and it’s pretty fun with wider radius turns.

 Carving– When you get into carving it’s flat profile going to lifted sides lacks something that many boards with some camber have that offer up a good spring out of the turn.
 Also the lifted sides give you a feeling like you have more flat underfoot but when you lay into the turn it wants to wash out.

 Speed: This isn’t going to melt the snow but it can handle moderate speeds and doesn’t throw up a lot of chatter.